Rimini: City centre and boroughs

+San Giovanni and Sant'Andrea were developed in the 15th century; they burned in a fire in 1469 and were rebuilt in the 19th century, relocating small industries and manufactures, including a brick factory and a phosphorus matches factory.

+Municipality

+Rimini's municipality includes the coastal districts of Torre Pedrera, Viserbella, Viserba, Rivabella, and San Giuliano Mare to the city centre's north.
+To the city centre's south are the coastal districts of Bellariva, Marebello, Rivazzurra, and Miramare.
+These coastal districts are characterised by their tourist economy, with hotels and entertainment venues.

+Along the Via Emilia, to Rimini's northwest, is the suburb of Celle and Santa Giustina, just before the border with Santarcangelo di Romagna.
+North of Santa Giustina are the villages of Orsoleto and San Vito.
+Along the Via Marecchiese, to Rimini's east, are the suburbs of Marecchiese, Villaggio Azzurro, Padulli, and Spadarolo, and the rural village of Corpolò.
+On the road to San Marino is the village of Grotta Rossa.
+On the road to Ospedaletto is the suburb of Villaggio 1° Maggio and the rural village of Gaiofana.
+Along the Via Flaminia, to Rimini's southeast, are the suburbs of Colonnella and Lagomaggio.

 Climate

-Rimini has a humid subtropical climate (Köppen: Cfa) moderated by the influence of the Adriatic sea, featuring autumn and winter mean temperatures and annual low temperatures among the very highest in Emilia-Romagna.
+Rimini has a humid subtropical climate (Köppen: Cfa) moderated by the influence of the Adriatic Sea, featuring autumn and winter mean temperatures and annual low temperatures among the very highest in Emilia-Romagna.

-Precipitations are equally distributed during the year, with a peak in October (75 mm) and two slight minimums, in January (42 mm) and July (43 mm).
-In spring, autumn and winter precipitations mainly come from oceanic fronts, while in summer they are brought by thunderstorms, coming from the Apennines or the Po Valley.
+Precipitations are equally distributed during the year, with a peak in October and minimums in January and July.
+In spring, autumn, and winter, precipitations mainly come from oceanic fronts, while in summer, they are brought by thunderstorms, coming from the Apennines or the Po Valley.

-Humidity is high all year round, averaging a minimum of 72% in June and July and a maximum of 84% in November and December.
-Prevailing winds blow from W, S, E and NE.
+Humidity is high all year round, averaging a minimum of approximately 72% in June and July and a maximum of approximately 84% in November and December.
+Prevailing winds blow from west, south, east, and northwest.
 Southwesterly winds, known as libeccio or garbino, are foehn winds, which may bring warm temperatures in each season.
 On average, there are over 2,040 sunshine hours per year.